simphony/simphony-common/doc/source/hdf5_storage.rst

-   The Particles container is stored using one table for the container `data` attribute and two groups to holding the particle and bond items saperatly.
+   The Particles container is stored using one table for the container `data` attribute and two groups to holding the particle and bond items separately.
 Each item group has two tables one for the item information (i.e. particle or bond) and one for the item `data`.
 Indexing into the item and data tables takes place by using the same uid hex for both.